lparry/travel-blog/source/_posts/2014-03-02-england-the-home-of-real-ale.markdown

 and wished Amanda and Luke well on their American travels, before making the long drive back to Nottingham.

-For my penultimate weekend Matt kindly sorted us out some transport so we could go and check out the one real thing on my list of stuff to see in England, Stonehenge.
+For my penultimate weekend in England, Matt kindly sorted us out some transport so we could go and check out the one real thing on my list of stuff to see in
+England: Stonehenge.
 I think the desire to see it stemmed from the movie European Vacation, which is kind of lame, but seeing the real deal was pretty cool.

 <a href="http://www.flickr.com/photos/lucasthenomad/12844633393/in/set-72157641676939995" title="Stonehenge by Lucas the nomad, on Flickr"><img src="http://farm4.staticflickr.com/3791/12844633393_fd765e5877_c.jpg" width="800" height="450" alt="Stonehenge"></a>